TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 }
 ```

+The code above may vary depending on the Rhetos version, but the basic structure is the same.

-Note that the database transaction for each scope is rolled back by default.
+Note that the database transaction for each **scope** is **rolled back by default**.
 Add `scope.CommitAndClose()` at the end of the using block if you need to commit any changes to database.

 ## Understanding the generated object model